skylight-hq/skylight.digital/pages/brand/identity/logos.md

     </figure>
   </div>
   <div class="grid__content" markdown="1">
-If a black and white version of the logo is required, use the standard grayscale logo in areas with a light background.
+If a black-and-white version of the logo is required, use the standard grayscale logo in areas with a light background.
 Use the inverse grayscale logo in areas with a dark background.
 This logo should only be used when the color logo isn’t an option.

 {% include download_link.html
   text="grayscale"